MilosMosovsky/graphql-faker/Design.md

 `runServer(schemaIDL: Source, extensionIDL: Source, config = {}, optionsCB)`

-- TODO: add a configure method to configure the express app
-- TODO: rename to `run` and only execute listen on configured app
-- TODO: return promise instead or async/await instead of using callback function
+- TODO: return promise instead or async/await instead of using callback function (see `graphqlHTTP` in `express-graphql` module)

 ### Runner